javacasm/ICT-in-Education/TicInEdu.md

 # Publicación en internet:

 * Blogs:
-	* ¿como hacer un blog?
+	* How to create a blog?
-	* ¿dónde hacerlo?
+	* Where can we create it?

-* Redes sociales:
+ra
-	* ¿cuántas hay?
+* Social networks:
-	* Cuales usar
+	* How many Social networks exit?
-	* Uso en docencia
+	* Which one to use?
-	* ¿redes docentes?
+	* Networks for teachers

-* Compartir ficheros:
+* Sharing fils:
 	* Dropbox
-	* Alojamiento web
+	* Web Hosting
 	* FTP

-* Licencias
+* Licenses
-	* ¿ Licencia abierta o Copyright?
+	* Open Licences or Copyright?
-	* ¿ Por qué compartir?
+	* Why open Licences?
-	* Licencias CC
+	* CC Licences

 # Herramientas open-source

 * ¿Qué es open-source?
 * ¿sólo código?
 * ¿para qué me puede servir?
 * ¿proyecto pequeños?